 This is a question we get asked a lot.
 And it’s not a simple answer as there can be a multitude of reasons.
-We’ve put together some handy information below to try and answer your question and make sure you’re well informed.
+We’ve put together some handy information below to try and answer your question about why your leg ulcer may not be healing and make sure you’re well informed.

 We all damage our legs from time to time.
 It’s easy to knock our leg on a car door or shopping trolley, or sometimes an insect bite can turn into a wound or leg ulcer.

 These wounds should be showing signs of healing within 2 weeks of injury.
 If a wound is taking longer than a couple of weeks to show signs of healing or the wound is weeping and getting larger, then this might be a sign of an underlying problem which needs looking into.

 Why might a wound on the leg not heal and turn into a leg ulcer?

 This is because the wound is on the leg and is much more difficult to heal than wounds on another part of the body.
 We spend a lot of time on our feet and if we have any swelling, this will interfere with healing.
 If you stand a great deal, or you are carrying excessive weight, this will not help your circulation.
 Any wound, except those caused by arterial disease (see below) will benefit from some form of compression therapy.

 What can cause leg ulcers?